 Chapter 4: Post Filing

-Wow!
-You made it!
-You have completed your patent application and now are waiting patiently for the prosecutor’s decision.
+At this point, you have completed your patent application and now are waiting patiently for the prosecutor’s decision.

-How long does it take to get a patent?
+You may be wondering, how long does it take to get a patent?
 What are the costs involved?

 Below, I have also provided you a flow chart that gives you a general idea of some post-filing procedures and when to expect them.
 I will do my best to reference the items as I go through the final steps of the “How to Patent an Idea” blog article.